nikbearbrown/AI-for-Image-Enhancement-in-Branding-and-Marketing/README.md

 # AI for Image Enhancement in Branding and Marketing

 #### **Introduction**

 1.1 The Importance of Visuals in Branding and Marketing
 1.2 How AI is Revolutionizing Image Enhancement
 1.3 Overview of AI Tools for Image Generation and Editing

 ---
 ### **Part 1: Foundations of AI-Powered Image Enhancements**
-Here's a detailed expansion of the modules while maintaining the original structure:

-### **Part 1: Foundations of AI-Powered Image Enhancements**

-**Module 1: Getting Started with AI for Image Editing** 1.1 Introduction to AI Image Tools
+**Module 1: Getting Started with AI for Image Editing**

+1.1 Introduction to AI Image Tools
 - Evolution of AI in image editing
 - Current tool landscape overview